 Do not worry if your Ukranian isn’t great, (mine is pretty shoddy too) just be prepared to give it a go and refine your speaking until you satisfy the gatekeeper.
 By the way, merely showing the password is not enough, you have to say it out loud.
 (When you consider that this is all you have to do in order to be let in on the secret, it doesn’t seem like such a big ask.)

 I have read that in order to guarantee a table at Ostannya Barykada you should book in advance but Tim and I had no problem walking in and being seated straight away.
-Personally, I think that booking a table takes some of the magic out of finding the place, so if you are concerned I would recommend you visit at a less popular time of the day.
+Personally, I think that booking a table takes some of the magic out of finding the place so if you are concerned I would recommend you visit at a less popular time of the day.

-Why is it secret?
+Why is the OB restaurant in Kyiv secret?

-What is the food like?
+What is the food at the Last Barricade like?